 Economic growth is one of the primary factors that contributes to the business sustainability of the Company.
 It is therefore crucial that the Company continues to be prepared and resilient against potential disruptions to its business strategies or operations.
 The Company is committed to achieve sustainable economic growth to enhance shareholder returns and deliver fair reward to employees.
 The Company has identified opportunities relevant to the long term success of the Company.
 At the same time, various efforts are continuously being made to improve efficiency and profitability.
 From the COVID-19 pandemic experience, the Company has gained deeper appreciation of the importance of digitalisation for both the Company and its customers.
 As a consequence, the Company has been leveraging on its strong digital capabilities to expand customer reach.
-This has proven fruitful as customers are able to continue to renew their insurance online through POI2u and digital agents from the safety of their homes during the pandemic.
+This has proven fruitful as increasingly more customers purchase or continue to renew their insurance online through POI2u and digital agents from the safety of their homes despite the country being in the endemic phase of the pandemic.
 Apart from its direct to customer online platform, the Company has rolled-out online road tax renewal service and launched cost-saving insurance products, such as PrOmilej insurance specifically for low mileage drivers to help them pay less than normal comprehensive private car insurance covers, and PrOrumah insurance, which is a combination of both Houseowner and Householder policies but at 30% cheaper.